Skip to content

 ubuntu ubuntu

-After successful login, you will be prompted to change your password
+You will be prompted to change the password after successful login.

-If you want to connect via Wi-Fi, follow these steps:
+If you wish to connect to the network via Wi-Fi, follow the steps below:

 Open the configuration file